raghadalquran/401-reading-notes/read08.md

 ### Route paths
 Route paths, in combination with a request method, define the endpoints at which requests can be made.

-Express 4.0 comes with the new Router.
+### Express 4.0
-Router is like a mini express application.
+Express 4.0 comes with the new Router.Router is like a mini express application.
 It doesn't bring in views or settings, but provides us with the routing APIs like .use, .get, .param, and route.